ministryofjustice/hmpps-launchpad-home-ui/README.md

 The template project has implemented some scheduled checks to ensure that key dependencies are kept up to date.
 If these are not desired in the cloned project, remove references to `check_outdated` job from `.circleci/config.yml`

+## Maintenance page
+See the [maintenance page README](./maintenance_page/README.md) for how to turn this on/off and update the content.